Whistleblowing Policy

 How to raise a concern

-We hope that in many cases employees will be able to raise any concerns with their line manager.
+We hope that in many cases staff will be able to raise any concerns with their line manager.
 However, where they prefer not to raise it with their manager for any reason, they should contact the Whistleblowing Officer.

-When you report your concern, please state the background history of the concern (giving relevant dates) and the reason why you are particularly concerned about the situation.
-A meeting will be raised as soon as possible with the employee to discuss their concern/s.
-The employee may bring a colleague or union representative to any meetings under this policy.
+A meeting will be raised as soon as possible with the staff member to discuss their concern/s.
+The staff member may bring a colleague or union representative to any meetings under this policy.
 The companion must respect the confidentiality of the disclosure and any subsequent investigation.
-The college will take down a written summary of the employee's concern and provide them with a copy after the meeting.
-The College will also aim to give the employee an indication of how it proposes to deal with the matter.
+The college will take down a written summary of the staff member’s concern and provide them with a copy after the meeting.
+The College will also aim to give the staff member an indication of how it proposes to deal with the matter.

 Confidentiality

-The College does not encourage employees to make disclosures anonymously.
-Proper investigation may be more difficult or impossible if the College cannot obtain further information from the employee.
+The College does not encourage staff to make disclosures anonymously.
+Proper investigation may be more difficult or impossible if the College cannot obtain further information from the staff member.
 It is also more difficult to establish whether any allegations are credible.
 Whistleblowers who are concerned about reprisal if their identity is revealed should come forward to the Whistleblowing Officer and appropriate measures can then be taken.
 The College will not make efforts to identity staff who make disclosures before, and outside, of the formal investigations process.

-All documents created as part of an investigation will be held securely and access restricted to a need-to-know basis.
+All documents created as part of an investigation will be held securely and access restricted to a need to know basis.
 Documents will be held for as long as necessary.
 The retention period will be determined by factors such as whether the concern is upheld or not and what recommendations are made.

 Investigation and outcome

-In some cases, the College may appoint an investigator or team of investigators including staff with relevant experience of investigations or specialist knowledge of that subject matter.
+In some cases the College may appoint an investigator or team of investigators including staff with relevant experience of investigations or specialist knowledge of that subject matter.
 The investigator(s) may make recommendations for change to enable the College to minimise the risk of future wrongdoing.
 The College will take all steps within their power to ensure the recommendations are implemented within a reasonable timescale unless there are good reasons for not doing so.

-If the College concludes that a whistle-blower has made false allegations maliciously or with a view to personal gain, the whistle-blower will be subject to disciplinary action.
+If the College concludes that a whistleblower has made false allegations maliciously or with a view to personal gain, the whistleblower will be subject to disciplinary action.

-If the employee is not satisfied
+If the staff member is not satisfied

 External disclosures

-Safeguards: Protection and support for whistle-blowers
+Safeguards: Protection and support for whistleblowers

-The College aims to encourage openness and will support whistle-blowers who raise genuine concerns under this policy, even if they turn out to be mistaken.
+The College aims to encourage openness and will support whistleblowers who raise genuine concerns under this policy, even if they turn out to be mistaken.

-However, if the College conclude that a whistle-blower has made false allegations maliciously or with a view to personal gain, the whistle-blower may be subject to disciplinary action.
+However, if the College conclude that a whistleblower has made false allegations maliciously or with a view to personal gain, the whistleblower may be subject to disciplinary action.

 Contacts